melvin018/Computer-Vision-/README.md

 - `two_layer_net.ipynb`: Completed by Sarath, Parmeet, Anjali

 ### Confirmation:
 All group members have completed their parts and the assignment is complete.
-The completed notebooks have been pushed to the private GitHub repository.
+The completed notebooks and the corresponding `.py` files have been pushed to the private GitHub repository.

 ---
 **Ankit, Jasdeep, Cristeena, Dhvani, Ashtami, Sarath, Parmeet, Anjali, Melvin, Ajit**